Continuized Nesterov Momentum Achieves the $O(\varepsilon^{-7/4})$ Complexity in Smooth Nonconvex Optimization: Main Results

-\textbf{Comparison with existing results \:} The geometrical constants appearing in the bound of Theorem~\ref{thm:hess_lip} differ from those in existing works.
-Under Assumption~\ref{ass:l_smooth} and \ref{ass:hess_lip}, taking into account logarithmic factors, the best complexity is $\bigO(\Delta_f L^{1/2}L_2^{1/4}\varepsilon^{-7/4})$ \cite{li2023restarted}.
-From \eqref{eq:final}, noting $\Delta_f := f(x_0)-f^\ast$ our bound implies a decrease of order $(\sqrt{L \Delta_f} + (L_2/L_1)\Delta_f)n^{-7/4}$.
-As a consequence, in expectation and up to the limitation discussed above, an $\varepsilon$-stationary point is reached in at most $\bigO \Big(\max \{ L^{7/8} \Delta_f^{7/8} + (L_2/L)^{7/4} \Delta_f^{7/4} \}\varepsilon^{-7/4} \Big)$ iterations.
-If $L_2/L \ll 1$, this simplifies to $\bigO(L^{7/8} \Delta_f^{7/8}\varepsilon^{-7/4}) $.
-Compared with \cite{li2023restarted}, if $L\ge 1$ our dependence on $\Delta_f$ is slightly better, but our dependence on $L$ is worse.
-When the term $(L_2/L)^{7/4} \Delta_f^{7/4}$ is not negligible, the comparison is less clear-cut.
-Finally, while the analysis of \cite{okamura2024primitive} requires knowledge of the terminal time $T$ to tune parameters in the continuous setting, our result uses the final iteration $n$ to tune $\eta'$ in Theorem~\ref{thm:hess_lip}.
-This dependence might be removed by using an iteration-dependent schedule $\eta'_k = k^{-1/7}-\sqrt{\gamma/2}$, at the cost of significant additional technical complexity.
-In a similar way, most existing methods for finding a $\varepsilon$-stationary point involve $\varepsilon$-depending parameters \cite{convexguilty,momentumsaddle,li2023restarted}, with the notable exception of the parameter-free restart method of \cite{Marumo2022ParameterFreeAG}.
+\begin{remark} We note that as the analysis of \cite{okamura2024primitive} requires knowledge of the terminal time $T$ to tune parameters in the continuous setting, our result uses the final iteration $n$ to tune $\eta'$ in Theorem~\ref{thm:hess_lip}.
+There is a possibility that this dependence can be removed by using an iteration-dependent schedule of the form $\eta'_k = \bigO(k^{-1/7})-\sqrt{\gamma/2}$, at the cost of significant additional technical complexity.
+In a similar way, prior works achieving the $\bigO(\varepsilon^{-7/4})$ complexity involve $\varepsilon$-depending parameters \cite{convexguilty,momentumsaddle,li2023restarted}, with the notable exception of the parameter-free restart method of \cite{Marumo2022ParameterFreeAG}, or the independent work \cite{ushiyama2026restart}. \end{remark}